 To earn your private pilot certificate you must pass an FAA written knowledge test and have at least 40 flight hours.
 At the completion of the training, you will take a test with an FAA designated examine involving both an oral and flight portion.

 High Flight Aviation has developed a training syllabus that outlines a logical and clear sequence of lessons so that you know how to prepare for each flight.
 Read the full Training Plan here.
-The average student at takes 6 months, flies twice per week, accumulates approximately 50 flight hours and spends an all-inclusive total of $10,000 which includes instruction, airplane rental, supplies, and tests.
+The average student at takes 6 months, flies twice per week, accumulates approximately 50 flight hours and spends an all-inclusive total of approximately $15,000 which includes instruction, airplane rental, supplies, and tests.
 Be careful of flight schools quoting less than average minimum flight hours which are rarely sufficient and also exclude many expenses.
 Students end up surprised when the actual costs are as much as double the original estimate potentially affecting their ability to earn their Private Pilot Certificate!
 Don’t let this happen to you.
 We are happy to talk to you about your training and give you honest, no BS information on your pilot training.

 FAR 61.81-61.95 (Student Pilots) and 61.102-61.118 (Private Pilot) governs the Private Pilot Certificate.
 These regulations include several basic requirements that need to be met at different points of the training.
 Below is are the requirements for the Private Pilot Certificate.